 Artist Statement

-Working from an autobiographical framework, my practice examines facets of identity through notions of ritual, grief and the complexities surrounding the meaning of home.
-By combining documentary storytelling, archival images, and staged compositions, I build layered narratives exploring how personal and cultural loss shape a fragmented sense of self.
-Crafting photographs that trace a history of displacement and experiences of familial estrangement, a dialogue emerges between the past, present and future.
-Realities of separation surface from images that echo emotional landscapes shaped by migration, unfolding in a tale addressing the malleable and nonlinear nature of generational memory.
+Working from an autobiographical framework, my work examines themes of ritual, grief, memory, and the complexities surrounding the meaning of home.
+By combining archival materials with documentary storytelling in still and moving images, I build layered narratives exploring how personal and cultural loss shape a fragmented sense of self.
+In crafting photographs that trace a history of displacement and experiences of familial estrangement, a dialogue emerges between the past, present and future.
+From these images, realities of separation surface—echoing emotional landscapes shaped by migration and unfolding tales that address the malleable, nonlinear nature of generational memory.

-Drawing on the narrative structures of Persian literature and Iranian New Wave Cinema, my photographs use allegory and symbolism as a language to emphasize details that reveal an underlying story existing beyond the frame.
-Within the topography of my work, elements of the natural world and ritualistic objects become referential to the visual language of Iranian mysticism and cultural traditions.
-Color and light act as punctuation for slow-moving, lyrical stanzas, while flora and fauna call to cyclical motifs of resistance, rebirth and renewal.
+Drawing on the narrative structures of Persian literature and Iranian New Wave Cinema, the work uses allegory and symbolism as a language to emphasize details that reveal an underlying story existing beyond the frame.
+Within the topography of the work, elements of the natural world and ritualistic objects become referential to the visual language of Iranian mysticism and cultural traditions.
+Color and light act as punctuation for slow-moving, lyrical stanzas, while flora and fauna call to cycles of resistance, rebirth, and renewal.
 Traditional and historical processing techniques enable the photographic object to explore the passage of time as a tangible experience.
-Creating images with a personal and cultural symbology in mind, my photographs are a means of storytelling, folklore, and method of devotion.
+Creating images with a personal and cultural symbology in mind, my work is a means of storytelling, folklore and method of spiritual devotion.

 Biography

-For business inquiries including freelance photography, videography and workshop opportunities, please fill out their booking form.
+For business inquiries including freelance photography, videography, exhibition or workshop opportunities, please fill out their booking form.